kohkimakimoto/essh/README.md

 ## Overview

 Essh is an extended `ssh` command.
 If you use `essh` command instead of `ssh`, Your SSH operation becomes more efficient and convenient.
-It is a single binary CLI tool and simply wraps ssh command.
+Essh is a single binary CLI tool and simply wraps ssh command.
 You can use it in the same way as ssh.
 And it has useful features over ssh.

 Features: